Lansing Family Fun

 Special Events

-The Michigan History Museum’s special events are just that – special, from arts and crafts to riding in a vintage Model T.
+The Michigan History Museum’s special events range from arts and crafts to riding in a vintage Model T.

 Most of these events are free of charge or a nominal fee and are jam-packed with fun children’s activities.